MrSaints/docker-kong-dev/README.md

 Alternatively, you can clone the [`Mashape/kong-plugin`][kong-plugin] boilerplate into this directory to begin working on your custom plugin.
 The [`Mashape/kong`][kong] repository can also be cloned into this directory.

 Once ready, run `docker-compose run --rm --service-ports kong bash`, and you can begin running commands like `kong start -v`.

-_The database might take a while to start up.
-There is no entrypoint for Kong to wait for the database._
+_There is an entrypoint for Kong to wait for the database.
+To bypass it, pass a `-W` flag before your command, e.g. `docker-compose run --rm --service-ports kong -W bash`.
+You can even pass a `--no-deps` flag after `run` to launch Kong without the database_

 No restarts should be needed for local changes to be reflected (assuming the code is mounted).
 The default log level has also been set to `DEBUG`.